ForgeryGPT: A Multimodal LLM for Interpretable Image Forgery Detection and Localization: Methodology

 \subsubsection{Mask Encoder}

-The well-trained FL-Expert predicts forgery masks containing sufficient prior knowledge for IFDL.
-To prioritize this information for the LLM, we design a Mask Encoder.
-Its purpose is to convert the forgery mask into mask tokens that the LLM can understand.
-As shown in Figure~\ref{fig:fl-expert}, the Mask Encoder consists of a module similar to the Image Encoder, along with an attention block.
-It generates enhanced mask tokens based on the prior knowledge embedded in the FL-Expert while simultaneously compressing the forgery details contained within the mask.
-Through expert-driven visual-language extraction and feature compression, the Mask-Aware Forgery Extractor not only obtains precise manipulation detection using high-quality forgery localization maps produced by the FL-Expert but also maintains comparable performance in scenarios where the FL-Expert encounters difficulties.
+The well-trained FL-Expert produces forgery masks that encapsulate rich prior knowledge essential for IFDL.
+To effectively transfer this knowledge for the LLM, we introduce a dedicated Mask Encoder, designed to transform the generated forgery mask into mask tokens that the LLM can understand.
+As illustrated in Figure~\ref{fig:framework}, the Mask Encoder adopts an architecture analogous to the Image Encoder, augmented with an attention refinement block.
+It generates semantically enriched mask tokens based on the prior knowledge embedded in the FL-Expert while simultaneously compressing the pixel-level forgery details contained within the mask, facilitating compact yet informative integration within the LLM’s embedding space.
+Through expert-guided visual-language abstraction and feature compression, the Mask-Aware Forgery Extractor achieves accurate manipulation detection based on high-quality forgery localization maps from the FL-Expert, while maintaining comparable performance even when the FL-Expert’s predictions are less reliable.